SystemsApproach/sdn/netvirt.rst

 purpose as gNMI/gNOI does for a hardware-based data plane.
-Again, the mapping between these building blocks and the components described in earlier chapters is straightforward, the differences in terminology and details largely being attributed to network virtualization evolving as purpose-built solution.
+Again, the mapping between these building blocks and the components described in earlier chapters is straightforward, the differences in terminology and details largely being attributed to network virtualization evolving as a purpose-built solution.